AliAbdalwahaab/CS4-Marvel-Game-Project/README.md

 # CS4-Marvel-Game-Project
-This repository is created and optimized to serve as a code pool for the CS4 game project (A university course project).
+This repository is created and optimized to serve as a code pool for the CS4 game project (A university course project written purely in Java).